 Almost all plate tectonics along the Ring of Fire collide and sink into the ocean floor as convergent plates.

 Despite moving just 5-10 cm every year, plate tectonics can release a tremendous amount of energy.
-For example, Indonesia along the Pacific Ring of Fire is known for having one of most active chain of volcanoes in the world.
+For example, Indonesia along the Pacific Ring of Fire is known for having one of the most active chains of volcanoes in the world.